-You didn’t get this job so you could live in email purgatory.
+You didn’t get this job (or start this business) so you could live in email purgatory.
 What you need are some professional business email templates for getting sales and referrals, asking for freebies, and dealing with unprofessional communications.
 While your personal style will vary, it’s nice to have examples to build on.

 Here are six email templates to tackle problems like a boss.

 I Don’t Know You, But You Should Buy From Me